teoluna/jump-the-queue/README.md

 Instruction:
 1. Install Python
-2. Open credentials.py and change name, surnamme and email
+2. Open credentials.py and change name, surname and email
 3. Run file run.cmd

 The place is booked on this webpage: